 In 1639, the elders of the First Congregational Church in Boston convened a special meeting to admonish and discipline Robert Keayne – by all accounts a shrewd businessman, devout Christian, and all-around good guy – for the sin of greed.
 Three or four years earlier, these elders decided that Christians should sell their merchandise for no more than a four percent markup.
 However, it had come to light that Mr. Keayne was selling his for a six percent markup.

-Did that four percent figure come from somewhere in the Old Testament?
+Did that four percent figure come from somewhere in the First Covenant?
 Nope.
 Is it from something Jesus said in the New Testament?
 No, it is not.
 Is it something from one of Paul’s letters?
 Not a chance.
 No, that four percent figure was completely arbitrary.
 The congregation of the First Congregational Church got together and said: in our place and our time, charging anything more than four percent means you’re greedy; anything under that and you’re fine!

 From our modern perspective of people who live in the Google-Facebook-Amazon-Home Shopping Network universe, the idea of drawing a red line in the sand like that seems like a silly thing to do.
 But from the perspective of a passage in the Gospel of Matthew, defining greed in such a simple, concrete way like that was very intelligent.
 Matthew recorded a teaching that doesn’t seem to fit with Jesus’ other instructions on money.
 Jesus says, “Your eye is like a lamp that provides light for your body.
 When your eye is healthy, your whole body is filled with light.
 But when your eye is unhealthy, your whole body is filled with darkness.”